-The contemporary residence halls located in the central part of the campus are monitored by a close circuit video camera system located throughout the public areas, elevators, and parking lots.
+The contemporary residence halls located in the central part of the campus are surveilled by a closed circuit video camera system located throughout the public areas, elevators, and parking lots.
 Video cameras are also installed in the parking lots for the Village and Southeastern Oaks.
 Occurrences taped and obtained through this video system can and will be used during the University Housing conduct/discipline process.

-The residential community is a NON-SMOKING community.
+Southeastern Louisiana University is a TOBACCO FREE campus.
 In compliance with R.S.
 40:1300.26-3, the use of tobacco products is prohibited on all university property.
 Tobacco use includes but is not limited to cigarettes, pipes, hookah-smoked products, electric cigarettes and oral tobacco products.
-Student violators will be ticketed and referred to the Office of Advocacy and Accountability for disciplinary action as appropriate.
+Student violators will be ticketed and referred to the Office of Advocacy and Accountability/University Housing Office for disciplinary action as appropriate.

 Climate Control - Temperature control in your room is very important, if you allow the thermostat settings to be too cold or too hot, these extreme temperatures mixed with the outside weather conditions (hot or cold) and the normal high humidity of South Louisiana can cause various levels of moisture in your room causing water to collect on windows, walls, floors, and your personal property.
 If this practice is continued, it will cause poor air quality in your room which may result in mold and/or a musty smell.
 In addition this excess water will cause damage to the facility and personal property.
 To avoid this condition, never set your thermostat to maximum heat or cold, do not leave windows and doors open when your unit is running, and clean the front of your unit every couple of weeks.
 Be sure not to block the air supply with furniture or other items.
 At no time should any Air Conditioning Vents or Ducts be taped, sealed or obstructed.